Seaton, East Riding of Yorkshire

 Seaton is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 2.5 mi west of Hornsea on the A1035 road (formerly B1244).

 The civil parish consists of the village of Seaton and the hamlets of Catfoss and Wassand.
 According to the 2011 UK census, Seaton parish had a population of 433, an increase on the 2001 UK census figure of 409.

+The name Seaton derives from the Old English sǣtūn meaning 'settlement by a lake'.